• Skip to main content

 lung damage

-A nagging cough or wheeze may not register much during the course of our daily lives, but it’s very important to pay attention to even mild symptoms.
+A nagging cough or wheeze may not register much during our daily lives, but it’s very important to pay attention to even mild symptoms.
 Some people think that having trouble breathing is just a symptom of getting older, but these symptoms could be the first signs of lung damage, including asthma and lung cancer.

 Knowing the early warning signs of lung damage can help you receive treatment and recover before the damage becomes severe or even life-threatening.
 If you experience any of the following warning signs, make an appointment with your healthcare provider as soon as possible because early detection could help save your life.